-Iran In 2012 the Government licensed Iranian Net as a new national operator for FTTH with a 25-year concession (which we believe is exclusive) in a policy seemingly modelled on Qatar.

-In June 2015 Iranian Net announced that it deploy 500,000 FTTH ports in seven major cities during the rest of 2015.
+In 2012 the Government licensed Iranian Net as a new national operator for FTTH with a 25-year concession (which we believe was exclusive) in a policy seemingly modelled on Qatar.
+In June 2015, Iranian Net announced that it would deploy 500,000 FTTH ports in seven major cities during the rest of 2015.
+Press commentary suggests that persistent financing problems have limited actual deployment.